bbertka/python-cfworker/examples/simple-worker/README.md

 using Cloud Foundry and the CFWorker module (Flask + Threading)

-To Deploy on Clouf Foundry
+To Deploy on Cloud Foundry
 ================================================================================

 Update the manifest.yml file name parameter to your app